← Back to Search

 Group I: Treatment (ZEN-3694, talazoparib)Experimental Treatment5 Interventions

 Patients receive ZEN-3694 PO QD and talazoparib PO QD on days 1-28 of each cycle.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
-Patients undergo diagnostic imaging throughout the study and undergo blood sample collection and tumor biopsy while on study.
+Patients undergo diagnostic imaging, blood sample collection, and tumor biopsy throughout the study.

 Treatment